Vol. 7, Issue 1 (2019)

 How to cite this article:

 MS Gawankar, PM Haldankar, HP Maheswarappa, KV Malshe, PC Haldavanekar and BR Salvi.
 Economics of mixed cropping in juvenile oil palm orchard.
+International Journal of Chemical Studies.
 2019; 7(1): 71-73.